Problem

 The Option/Some/None pattern is discussed in detail in Recipe 20.6, but the simple way to think about an

-, as shown in this example.
-However, if it fails to find the pattern in the string it’s searching, it will return a None
+Option is that it’s a container that holds either zero or one values.
+In the case of findFirstIn, if it succeeds, it returns the string “123” as a Some(123), as shown in this example.
+However, if it fails to find the pattern in the string it’s searching, it will return a None, as shown here:

 To summarize, a method defined to return an

-will either return a Some(String)
+Option[String] will either return a Some(String), or a None.

 The normal way to work with an

-is to use one of these approaches:- Call
+Option is to use one of these approaches:- Call

-on the value. - Use the
+getOrElseon the value. - Use the

-in a match expression. - Use the
+Optionin a match expression. - Use the

 Recipe 20.6 describes those approaches in detail, but they’re demonstrated here for your convenience.